 young male engineer working on laptop next to solar panel

-491 Skilled Work Regional (Provisional) Visa
+491 Visa – Skilled Work Regional (Provisional)

 Learn More

-What is a Subclass 491 Skilled Work Regional (Provisional) Visa?
+What is a Subclass 491 Visa?

-The 491 visa requires nomination from an Australian State or Territory government or eligible Australian relative, with the committment that applicants will settle in a regional area of Australia.
+The 491 Skilled Work Regional (Provisional) visa requires nomination from an Australian State or Territory government or sponsorship from an eligible Australian relative, with the commitment that applicants will settle in a regional area of Australia.

 A condition of the visa limits all visa holders to living, working, and studying in regional Australia.
 This is to ensure skills are brought to the areas of most need, and to support regional communities to grow and thrive.